 b) In match play, the result of a match is considered to have been “officially announced” when the Committee has approved the result as posted on the public scoreboard.

 OUT OF BOUNDS:

-TEMPORARY IMMOVABLE OBSTRUCTIONS: All scoring areas, which include the tent, the stake and rope surrounding the tent and any objects such as the table and chairs located within the stake and rope, are deemed to be temporary immovable obstructions.
+TEMPORARY IMMOVABLE OBSTRUCTIONS:¬†All tented areas, including any stake and rope immediately surrounding the tent and any objects such as the table and chairs located within the stake and rope, are deemed to be temporary immovable obstructions.

 GROUND UNDER REPAIR:¬†Ground under repair is defined by white lines.
 Other areas of ground under repair, even when not marked, include:

 a) French drains, which are trenches filled with rocks or stones.